How is the writing going?

 Let it go, let somebody else take care of it this time.

 This beautiful intention is the gift this past school year has given me.
 Now?
 Onward.
-To a new writing schedule.
-To summer.
-To making time.
+To a new writing schedule, summer, and making time!

 Creative Challenge for the week: